socotecio/django-socio-grpc/docs/features/generic-mixins.rst

 Description
 -----------

-Django-Socio-GRPC has built-in mixins for actions.
+DSG has built-in mixins for actions.
 Those mixins are either sync or async.

 !! mind: We recommend using the async mixins as they are more performant and will be the only ones supported in the future.